Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You didn’t file a tax return due to low income.
-If you qualify for a stimulus check but aren’t required to file a tax return, fill out the nonfilers form on the IRS website by October 15, 2020, to receive your check.
+If you qualify for a stimulus check but aren’t required to file a tax return, fill out the nonfilers form on the IRS website.

 - You owe child support.
-The IRS may deduct owed child support from your stimulus check.
-If your payment is deducted, you’ll receive a notice in the mail.
+The IRS may deduct owed child support from your first stimulus check — though this isn’t the case for the second round of checks.